lcapo/developer-documentation-hotel/DSF/RoomList.rst

-This message must be implemented solely in case it can not be provided the description is room in the hotel availability. ( It is indicated in *StaticConfiguration* )
+This message must be implemented solely in case it can not be provided the description is room in the hotel availability. ( It is indicated in the *StaticConfiguration* )

 |